New York Introduces New Bill Prohibiting Addictive Social Media Content for Minors

 - New York’s state legislature introduced a new bill on Friday that will ban social media companies from showing addictive content to users under 18 unless they have parental control.

-- Anyone found violating this rule will have 30 days to correct the issue or else they will have to pay $5,000 per underage user.
+- Anyone found violating this rule will have 30 days to correct the issue.
+Else, they will have to pay $5,000 per underage user.

 - As expected, the social media companies are not happy with this news.

 New York is trying to limit the access of addictive social media content to kids.
-The state legislature recently passed a bill on Friday that will prevent social media apps from showing “addictive content” to users under 18 unless they have parental consent.
+The state legislature passed a bill on Friday that will prevent social media apps from showing “addictive content” to users under the age of 18 unless they have parental consent.

 The bill was sponsored by the following people: